Treaty-Making in Canada

 This treaty-making process, which has evolved over more than 300 years between Aboriginal and non-Aboriginal people in Canada, has its origins in the early diplomatic relationship developed between European settlers and Aboriginal people.
 These diplomatic proceedings were the first steps in a long process that has led to today's comprehensive claims agreements between the Crown and Aboriginal people.

-Aboriginal Affairs and Northern Development Canada (AANDC) is the federal department responsible for negotiating and implementing treaties (including comprehensive claims).
-AANDC also maintains a centre of expertise for understanding Canada's pre-1975 treaties with First Nations Peoples.
+Indigenous and Northern Affairs Canada (INAC) is the federal department responsible for negotiating and implementing treaties (including comprehensive claims).
+INAC also maintains a centre of expertise for understanding Canada's pre-1975 treaties with First Nations Peoples.

 Currently, there are approximately 70 recognised treaties that form the basis of the relationship between 364 First Nations, representing over 600,000 First Nations people, and the Crown.